felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 This might seem like overkill to most, but I wouldn't even think of skipping this step.
 Once I'm done with a book, I want to formulate my own opinion about what I just read in the form of a review.
-This is what cements it in my brain and makes my feel like I own the ideas I'm discussing.
+This is what cements it in my brain and makes me feel like I own the ideas I'm discussing.

 Since I use my website as a platform for reviewing the books I read,